SCOsource

 SCOsource is a business division of The SCO Group that managed its (now legally voided) Unix intellectual property.
 The term SCOsource is often used for SCO's licensing program that allowed corporate users of Linux to buy licenses to proprietary Unix technology that SCO claimed exists in the Linux operating system.
-A single CPU license costs $699 (USD).
+A single CPU license costs US$699.

 On July 21, 2003, SCO announced that it intended to sell binary-only licences to use the free Linux operating system which would remove the threat of litigation from licence-holders.
 Linux advocates reacted by stating that SCO had no basis for this action, as their claims were still disputed in court, and that the terms of the GPL seemed to indicate that doing this may cause SCO to forfeit their rights to distribute Linux or Linux-derived code in any form.

 EV1Servers.net

-On March 1, 2004, SCO announced it had reached a license agreement with EV1Servers.net, which allowed EV1Servers to use some of SCO's "intellectual property".
-SCO's Blake Stowell claimed the deal was worth upward of "seven figures" ($1,000,000) while a few days later EV1Servers CEO Robert Marsh claimed the amount was much lower.
-The exact amount was required to remain secret under terms of the agreement.
+On March 1, 2004, SCO announced it had reached a license agreement with EV1Servers.net.
+SCO's Blake Stowell claimed the deal was worth upward of "seven figures", while a few days later EV1Servers CEO Robert Marsh claimed the amount was much lower.
+EV1 faced backlash from its Linux users for accepting the agreement, and Marsh stated later that month that he regretted the deal.
+One analyst noted that SCO "[h]aving their first publicly announced customer express second thoughts over the deal so soon after its announcement may make it difficult [...] to sign up other customers".